brianpos/FhirPathTester/UWP/about.md

 * Drag and drop example resource files from the web! (not, does not support authentication to the FHIR Server)
 * Hotkeys Ctrl+E and Ctrl+T to the execute and validate buttons
 * Supports the Dark system theme
+* Display the fhirpath location of the cursor in the status bar once an extract or validate call has been performed

 Key features: